Hiking Bell Rock in Sedona, Arizona, was an impromptu decision while waiting to check in at our hotel.

 I hadn't researched Bell Rock and these hiking trails, so I wasn't keen to attempt the climb.

 The running sneakers I had were fine for flat trails.
-But, as I'd learn the following day, climbing the more difficult Cathedral Rock, they're not suitable for hiking up and down the smooth, hard surfaces of Sedona's red rock formations.
+But, as I'd learn the following day at Devil's Bridge and the more difficult Cathedral Rock, they're not suitable for hiking up and down the smooth, hard surfaces of Sedona's red rock formations.

 So, instead of hanging a right and climbing Bell Rock, I was content to take some pictures and enjoy the view from below.